Assets of Community Value

 Decisions and appeals

 Owners of listed assets can ask the Council to review the inclusion of an asset on the list.
-This is called an Internal Review and the procedure for this can be viewed here.
+This is called an Internal Review.
+[PDF, 0.2MB]

 If this review upholds the listing, an appeal to an independent body, called a First Tier Tribunal can be pursued by the Owner.

 For details of the Internal Reviews the Council has undertaken so far, please contact email@example.com

 The tables below show the details of assets nominated, decisions reached, decisions under review and open moratoria.

 - Nurseries and schools, health centres, surgeries and hospitals, day care centres

 - Parks and open green spaces, sports and leisure centres, libraries/theatres/museums or heritage sites